unstoppabledomains/dev-docs/smart-contracts/quick-start/reverse-resolve-domains.md

 description: This guide covers how to retrieve the reverse record of UD domains using smart contracts.
 This process requires using the ABIs built into the Unstoppable Domains UNS smart contract.
 ---

-# Smart Contract Integration Guide
+# Reverse Resolve Domains Using Smart Contracts

 This guide covers how to retrieve the reverse record of UD domains using smart contracts.
 This process requires using the ABIs built into the Unstoppable Domains UNS smart contract.